-Online learning during the program is personalized with four 8-day periods of study at the BAC's campus, located on Boston's legendary Newbury Street in the heart of the Back Bay. .
+Online learning during the program is personalized with four 8-day periods of study at the BAC's campus, which is located on Boston's legendary Newbury Street in the heart of the Back Bay.
 This format combines the best of low-residency and online learning.
 During these high-energy intensive days, students will work with instructors, local experts, and fellow classmates in small learning groups.
 The result is a learning experience that is part hands-on workshop, part discussion seminar, part laboratory, and part design studio with the buildings and neighborhoods of Boston serving as the student's classroom.

 Study at a leading design college with a century of experience in design education

 Located in the heart of Boston's historic Back Bay, the BAC, founded in 1889, is the largest independent, accredited college of spatial design in New England.
 The BAC offers undergraduate and graduate first professional degrees in architecture, interior architecture, and landscape architecture and undergraduate and graduate degrees in design studies.

 Is the Design for Human Health program for me?

 The program is open to design and health-related professionals as well as those with a broad interest in design as it relates to human health.
 The BAC's distinguished tradition of professional design education shapes the design studio-labs while the college's equally venerable tradition of continuing and professional education insures that all participants receive the specialized learning and support appropriate for their chosen careers.
 An Advisory Council of health and design practitioners' assist students to explore current and future career opportunities.
 Joining the MDS program places students in a networked cohort of individuals exploring careers in a common field - a cohort surrounded in turn by a faculty of leaders and experienced professionals in the field of designs for human health.